-The Exchange is proposing to amend Rule 13-Equities ("Rule 13") to modify the manner by which MPL-ALO Orders trade when triggered by arriving
+The Exchange is proposing to amend NYSE Rule 13 to modify the manner by which MPL-ALO Orders trade when triggered by arriving interest.

 The Exchange recently amended Rule 13 to add a new Midpoint Passive Liquidity Order ("MPL Order"), which is an undisplayed limit order that would automatically execute at the mid-point of the protected best bid ("PBB") and the protected best offer ("PBO").
-An MPL Order could interact with any incoming order, including another MPL Order, and could execute at prices out to four decimal places.4
+An MPL Order could interact with any incoming order, including another MPL Order, and could execute at prices out to four decimal places.

 Pursuant to paragraph (e) of Rule 13 governing MPL Orders, users may designate an MPL Order with an addliquidity-only ("ALO") modifier ("MPL-ALO Order").
 An MPL-ALO Order would not execute on arrival, even if marketable, but would remain non-displayed in the book until triggered to trade by arriving contra-side marketable interest.
-For example, if there is a buy MPL Order "A" for 100 shares resting on the book when a sell MPL-ALO Order "B" for 100 shares arrives, even though B is marketable against A, both A and B remain undisplayed in the book until B is triggered to trade.5 office of the Exchange.
-All comments received will be posted without change; the Commission does not edit personal identifying information from submissions.
-You should submit only information that you wish to make available publicly.
-All submissions should refer to File Number SR-Phlx-2014-06, and should be submitted on or before March 4, 2014.
+For example, if there is a buy MPL Order "A" for 100 shares resting on the book when a sell MPL-ALO Order "B" for 100 shares arrives, even though B is marketable